klamma/ar-for-eu-book/_pages/chapters/tracking.md

 ## Mechanical

-With mechanical tracking setups, movements can be tracked by their effect on a mechanical system. it was used on the Ultimate Display where the head-mounted display was connected to a series of metal bars.
+With mechanical tracking setups, movements can be tracked by their effect on a mechanical system.
+It was used on the Ultimate Display where the head-mounted display was connected to a series of metal bars.
 By moving the head, the bars would be pushed out of the way or pulled along and could rotate in a mechanical construction.
-This rotation was registered by the system and from the amount of rotation, the head movement could be reconstructed.
+This rotation was registered by the system and from the amount of rotation the head movement could be reconstructed.
 In modern systems, mechanical tracking can be found in combination with haptic feedback devices.
 One example is the PHANToM haptic device.
-It povides a pen-like handle to the user which is attached to a robotic arm.
+It provides a pen-like handle to the user which is attached to a robotic arm.
 The user can grab this pen and move it around.
 The robotic arm can register the movements and passes the movement data on the application.
 Haptic feedback is achieved by moving the robotic arm.